zquintana/ess-help/content/news/revolutionary-help-vehicle-hazard-lighting-solution-makes-disabled-cars-more-visible.md

 •	Current passenger vehicle hazard lighting systems are based on outdated limiting technology and regulatory standards that have not changed in nearly 70 years

+**Houston – Nov.
+11, 2020**

-**Houston, Nov.
-10, 2020** – Emergency Safety Systems, Inc. (ESS) – an automotive safety company established in 2014 – has launched a revolutionary new automotive safety lighting solution, called the Hazard Enhanced Lighting Package (H.E.L.P.), that significantly increases the visibility of disabled or stopped cars on the roadside.
+**Emergency Safety Systems, Inc.** (ESS) – an automotive safety company established in 2018 – has launched a revolutionary new automotive safety lighting solution, called the Hazard Enhanced Lighting Package (H.E.L.P.), that significantly increases the visibility of disabled or stopped cars on the roadside.

 Designed specifically to better protect occupants of disabled vehicles and Good Samaritans who assist them, [H.E.L.P.](https://youtu.be/yv-exGz8BTQ) uses highly visible, faster hazard light flash patterns to provide instant, greatly-enhanced visibility of stationary, disabled vehicles – giving oncoming drivers more advance notice of potential threats on or near the roadway.